resource-watch/slate/source/includes/api/_graph.md

 curl -X DELETE https://api.resourcewatch.org/v1/dataset/:id/vocabulary/knowledge_graph
 ```

-**The management of connections between graph resources and concepts is handled by vocabulary endpoints, using the vocabulary `"knowledge_graph"`.** Using this vocabulary, you can add tags to your dataset.
-These tags will be added as graph concepts, and one (or more, accordingly) graph edges will be created, establishing a connection between your resource and the provided tags.
+**The management of connections between resources and concepts is handled by vocabulary endpoints, using the vocabulary `"knowledge_graph"`.** Using this vocabulary, you can add tags to your dataset.
+These tags will be added as concepts, and one (or more, accordingly) graph edges will be created, establishing a connection between your resource and the provided tags.

-This section provides some examples of how you can use vocabulary endpoints to manage your resources' graph concepts.
+This section provides some examples of how you can use vocabulary endpoints to manage your resources' concepts.
 Keep in mind that you can always refer to the [vocabulary endpoint documentation](#vocabulary-and-tags) for more details on how to use these endpoints.

 On the examples on the side, you'll be able to understand that you can map the tags associated with a given resource with the tags associated with the `"knowledge_graph"` vocabulary for the same resource.
 You can use vocabulary's endpoints to create (if it doesn't exist yet), edit, or delete the tags associated with that resource.
 Those changes will be reflected in the concepts that are associated with that same resource.